anaconda/anaconda-otel-ts/doc-files/quickstart.md

 ```
 There are more fields than this which are documented in the API section and in the class docstring.
 The class also has a `setAttributes()` method which can create values under any key including dynamic keys unique to a specific application or runtime.

+The document for the OpenTelemetry output schema does not live in this repository but in the anaconda/anaconda-otel-python repo [**here**](https://github.com/anaconda/anaconda-otel-python/blob/main/docs/source/schema-versions.md).

 ---

 ## Initialize Telemetry